Woodbury, Middlebury and Southbury, CT

 But you can still stop by to see the exquisite chapel that sits behind trees off to the left as you first enter the neighborhood.
 If it’s open, you can ask to see it.
 If not, take a picture and politely move on.

-Curtis House Restaurant, Woodbury CT
+Woodbury CT Restaurants

 After a change of owners, The Curtis reopened as the 1754 House under chef Michael Bates-Walsh, who knows how to tweak classic New England fare with panache.